edmoundtysonjr-cmyk/cryptlib/architecture.md

 - Message encryption/decryption in secure hardware

-cryptlib manages any device-specific interfacing requirements so that the programming interface for any crypto device is identical to cryptlibís native interface, allowing existing applications that use cryptlib to be easily and transparently migrated to using crypto devices.
+cryptlib manages any device-specific interfacing requirements so that the programming interface for any crypto device is identical to cryptlib‚Äôs native interface, allowing existing applications that use cryptlib to be easily and transparently migrated to using crypto devices.
 The ability to mix and match crypto devices and the software-only implementation allows appropriate